marksherriff/cs3240-s24-website/syllabus.md

 ### SDAC and Other Special Circumstances
 {: .no_toc }
-It is my goal to create a learning experience that is as accessible as possible.
+It is our goal to create a learning experience that is as accessible as possible.
 If you anticipate any issues related to the format, materials, or requirements of this course, please make an appointment to with your instructor outside of class so we can explore potential options.
 Students with disabilities may also wish to work with the Student Disability Access Center (SDAC) to discuss a range of options to removing barriers in this course, including official accommodations.
 We are fortunate to have an SDAC advisor, Courtney MacMasters, physically located in Engineering.
 You may email her at [cmacmasters@virginia.edu](mailto:cmacmasters@virginia.edu) to schedule an appointment.
 For general questions please visit the SDAC website: [sdac.studenthealth.virginia.edu](http://sdac.studenthealth.virginia.edu).

 If you have already been approved for accommodations through SDAC, please send your instructor your accommodation letter as soon as possible.
 We happily and discretely provide the recommended accommodations for those students identified by the SDAC.
 For quizzes and other individual assessments, please remind us one week before an exam so we can make accommodations.
 For team related assessments, we cannot grant significant accommodations to deadlines for an entire team due to accommodations of individuals on the team.
 However, we are more than happy to discuss with you the best way to integrate with your team with your accommodations in consideration.
 Please make an appointment with your instructor outside of office hours to have this discussion.